WebAssembly/spec/proposals/Level-1.md

 labeled.
 This allows branch instructions to exit try and `if_except` blocks.

-The `except_index` of the `throw` and `if_except` instructions defines the exception type to create/extract form.
+The `except_index` of the `throw` and `if_except` instructions defines the exception value (and hence, exception tag) to create/extract form.
 See [exception index space](#exception-index-space) for further clarification of exception tags.

 ## Changes to Modules document.